 I wanted more, got less, and walked away with some wisdom.

 All in all, that’s not a bad result.

-He kept saying that first couple weeks… you LIiiiKKeee ME, you LooOOOOve me… and I did.
+He kept saying those first couple weeks… you LIiiiKKeee ME, you LooOOOOve me… and I did.
 Though we were intimate, we never really consummated the union, as his failing heart couldn’t handle that stress.